lock icons on a digial screen representing 3PL cybersecurity risks

 “These attacks are successful because of the access given to sensitive customer data and the wide attack surface area involving customer systems, combined with human vulnerability,” Cyman explains.

-AI and the Emerging Threat Landscape
+AI and the emerging threat landscape

 The World Economic Forum’s 2025 Global Cybersecurity Outlook reveals a concerning gap: